UFrameIT/UFrameIT.github.io/index.md

 engine (currently [Unity](https://unity.com); but others are possible) to create and visualize the virtual world.
 The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations.

-Accordingly, the implementation is split into two parts:
+Accordingly, the implementation is split into two parts that communicate via a [REST/JSON API](https://github.com/UniFormal/MMT/tree/devel/src/frameit-mmt#rest-api):
 * the [UFrameIT Unity Plugin](https://github.com/UFrameIT/UFrameIT), which supplies gadgets that help exploring the 3D world and an infrastructure for managing and applying scrolls, and
-* the [UFrameIT server](https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)
+* the [UFrameIT Server](https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)